 by Hal Landen

-In a new study, University of Maryland sociologists John P. Robinson and Steven Martin sought to discover what activities contribute most to a happy life.
+In their study, University of Maryland sociologists John P. Robinson and Steven Martin sought to discover what activities contribute most to a happy life.
 The study appeared in the December, 2008 issue of the journal Social Indicators Research.
 Their study of nearly 30,000 adults was conducted between 1975 and 2006.

 It found that unhappy people watch television 30% more than happy people.
 Happy people watch an average of 19 hours a week, but unhappy people watch 25 hours a week.
 These findings were adjusted to account for differences in age, education, income, and marital status.